 Please keep in mind that these courses change significantly from year-to-year as instructors identify ways to improve the course.

-Body of Knowledge – The Department of Emergency Management expects students to take advantage of the opportunity to explore the emergency management body of knowledge both within and outside of the context of the students courses.
+The Department of Emergency Management expects students to take advantage of the opportunity to explore the emergency management body of knowledge both within and outside of the context of the students courses.
 There exists a broad and rich body of knowledge related to how human beings create, interact, and cope with hazards, vulnerability, and associated events; and, how human beings cope with hazard events through activities related to preparedness, response, recovery, and mitigation.
 This body of knowledge is represented in countless books, monographs, and journal articles.
 Students are strongly encouraged to independently explore this body of knowledge.
-VIEW the library's emergency management research guide, VIEW Emergency Management Research Resources, and/or DOWNLOAD Emergency Management Research Resources
+The Emergency Management Research Resources Guide will help you identify and secure relevant literature.

-Research Opportunities – The Department of Emergency Management strongly encourages students to seek opportunities to participate in ongoing Departmental faculty research and/or to seek opportunities to conduct their own research.
+The Department of Emergency Management strongly encourages students to seek opportunities to participate in ongoing Departmental faculty research and/or to seek opportunities to conduct their own research.
 This research could be in conjunction with or, in addition to, the student’s thesis or dissertation.
+Students have recently collaborated with faculty on research related to evacuations, higher education programs in emergency management, emergency manager task involvement, NIMS and ICS use and usefulness, and more.
+All research done in our department is undertaken consistent with the Research Standards for the Academic Discipline of Emergency Management .

 The Graduate School at NDSU has many resources for current students.